-Digitalisation as an operational process is recognised as important for productivity and business resilience. improving business processes and productivity.
+Digitalisation as an operational process is recognised as important for improving business processes and productivity.
 Covid19 has paved the way for accelerated digital transformation.

 We will support digitalisation relating to any other demonstrable area of distinctive competitive advantage and/or increased productivity and business resilience.